nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 When I'm a bit more free, I'll be building some proof of concept stuff based on the Eesti-ID (maybe even find a way of tying it in with Blockstack or an easy way of generating a bitcoin wallet)

+## Brexit

+Last but not least, Brexit.
+For the brits who still want to remain part of the EU (at least business and financial wise), there's a way to have a EURO bank account to shield yourself against the devaluing pound.

 ## Estonia in General

 ![Estonia 1](https://images.itinerantfoodie.com/uploads/tere-eesti/IMG_2792.png)